signet-marigold/32/README.md

 # git-fake-rs

 GitHub contribution graph looking a little barren?
 Fear not—**git-fake-rs** is here to save the day!
-This nifty Rust tool generates random commits to make your profile look like you're a coding machine (even if you're just binge-watching your favorite series).
+This nifty Rust tool generates random commits to make your profile look like you're a coding machine.

 ## Features